leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ```

 ### Player Detail ###

+For every player from above players table it calls the `extractMatches()`.
+As you can see, after navigating to the player's
+detail page.

 <p align="center">
     <img src="../assets/scrape_the_web/page4.png" />
 </p>

-For every player it calls, within the for loop of the `extractPlayers()`
 ```
 print('visit matches page of the player') url = 'https://www.toernooi.nl{}'